YourMobileGeek/100DaysOfCode2019/README.md

 * Day 60
   > Made a Drive API client in Java today.
 Not worth uploading though.
 My advice, stick to the official documentation, don't go to other links.
 They have different implementations.

+* Day 61
+  > Bug fixing in PHP today.
+Other than that only youtube and a bit of research (youtube) on Data visualisation tools.
+Small work today, still feeling a bit stressed.